vanderhoop/backbone.primer/README.md

 	});
 	</script>

-In the above example, we define a new Backbone View class, and reference `"#muppets-list"` as its target `el`, or *element*.
-This element reference is a selector string that gets resolved into a DOM element reference.
+In the above example, a Backbone view class is configured to reference `"#muppets-list"` as its target `el`, or *element*.
+This element reference is a *selector string* that gets resolved into a DOM element reference.

-Another common workflow is to have Backbone create a new view container element for us.
-To do this, we simply provide a `tagName` and an optional `className` for the container element to create.
-This approach is commonly used when generating list items for a collection:
+Another common workflow is to have Backbone views create their own container elements.
+To do this, simply provide a `tagName` and an optional `className` for the created element:

 	var MuppetsListItemView = Backbone.View.extend({
 		tagName: 'li',
 		className: 'muppet'
 	});

-Note that these two view element patterns (selected/created) are commonly used together, especially when rendering lists.
+These two container element patterns (*selecting* and *creating*) are commonly used together.
+For example, a collection may attach itself to a selected DOM element, and then create elements for each item in the collection.

 Once a view class is defined, we'll next need to instance it: